Raiders vs. Packers Injury Report — Week 5

 Raiders Season Insights

+- The Raiders have been a bottom-five offense this year, ranking fifth-worst with 281.8 yards per game.
+On defense, they are ranked 16th in the NFL (337 yards allowed per game).

-- The Raiders rank third-worst in scoring offense (15.5 points per game), but they've been slightly better on defense, ranking 23rd with 25.3 points allowed per contest.
+- The Raiders have been a bottom-five scoring offense this season, ranking third-worst with 15.5 points per contest.
+Defensively, they are ranked 23rd in the NFL (25.3 points allowed per game).

-- The Raiders are averaging 216.5 passing yards per game offensively this season (14th in NFL), and they are surrendering 202.8 passing yards per game (12th) on defense.
+- The Raiders are averaging 216.5 passing yards per game on offense (14th in the NFL), and they rank 12th on the other side of the ball with 202.8 passing yards allowed per game.

-- Las Vegas has been a bottom-five run offense this year, ranking worst with 65.3 rushing yards per game.
-On the defensive side of the ball, the Raiders are ranked 25th in the NFL (134.3 rushing yards allowed per game).

-- The Raiders have the second-worst turnover margin in the league at -9, forcing one turnover (32nd in NFL) while turning it over 10 times (28th in NFL).

 Packers Season Insights

-- The Packers' offense has been bottom-five in total offense this season, registering 280.8 total yards per game, which ranks fourth-worst in the NFL.
-On defense, they rank 21st with 352.5 total yards ceded per contest.
+- The Packers' offense has been bottom-five in total offense this season, posting 280.8 total yards per game, which ranks fourth-worst in the NFL.
+On defense, they rank 21st with 352.5 total yards surrendered per contest.

-- The Packers are generating 25 points per contest on offense this season (10th-ranked).
-Meanwhile, they are allowing 24 points per contest (21st-ranked) on defense.
+- In terms of points scored the Packers rank 10th in the NFL (25 points per game), and they are 21st on the other side of the ball (24 points allowed per game).

-- The Packers are compiling 206.3 passing yards per game on offense this season (18th-ranked).
-Meanwhile, they are allowing 197.3 passing yards per game (10th-ranked) on defense.
+- With 206.3 passing yards per game on offense, the Packers rank 18th in the NFL.
+Defensively, they rank 10th, giving up 197.3 passing yards per game.

-- Green Bay has plenty of room to improve in the running game, as it ranks second-worst in rushing yards per game (74.5) and second-worst in rushing yards allowed per game (155.3).
+- Green Bay has been outplayed on both sides of the ball in terms of rushing this season, ranking second-worst in rushing yards (74.5 per game) and second-worst in rushing yards surrendered (155.3 per game).

 - With four forced turnovers (22nd in NFL) and three turnovers committed (fifth in NFL) this season, the Packers rank 14th in the NFL with a turnover margin of +1.